leaningtech/labs/src/content/docs/cheerpj3/12-reference/03-cheerpjRunLibrary.md

 description: Load a Java Library
 ---

-Allows to load a Java Library into JavaScript.
+Loads a Java library for use in JavaScript.
+See [library mode](/cheerpj3/guides/library-mode) for more information.

 ```ts
 async function cheerpjRunLibrary(classPath: string): Promise<CJ3Library>;